The Slide Area

 This is the actual slide where you can add slide objects such as text, pictures, charts, etc. When you use Slide Show view to display your PowerPoint presentation, you only get to see objects that are placed within this area.

 You normally click on a text placeholder and type some text to replace the dummy text in the placeholder, as shown in Figure 2.
+You can also do so much more such as inserting shapes, pictures, charts, or other slide objects.

 Figure 2: Add text in an existing text placeholder